jess-of-the-woods/tid_til/notes/linuxTerminal.md

 ##### SSH Keys
-`ssh-keygen -t rsa`: to generate keys. t for type
+`ssh-keygen -t rsa`: to generate keys. '-t' for type

+can either use a passphrase or not

+`ssh -C 'email@email.com'`: '-C' is a comment

 `find / -name sshd_config`